 · Student/ part-time and unwaged scholar/ audience: $250

 · Local Korean scholar: $200

-Registration includes participation in all conference sessions, lunch, morning tea and afternoon tea on each day, conference dinner, registration pack, and post-conference tour.
+Registration includes participation in all conference sessions, lunch, morning tea and afternoon tea on each day, conference dinner, registration pack, and post-conference tour (a half or one day).
 Publisher registration includes, in addition, a display desk, an opportunity to address conference delegates, and your logo on the conference program front page.

-In addition, the selected papers (in a book volume) will be published in UK or Europe.
+The selected papers (in a blook volume) will be published by the Cambridge Scholars Publishing in UK.

 Research Prof. Jihyun Kim (Institute for Korean Unification, Pusan National University)

 Please address all inquiries to Dr. David W. Kim : firstname.lastname@example.org